 Sample District Letter to Teachers: Adapt this letter to explain the benefits of Opportunity Culture to your whole staff.

-Public Impact helps districts and schools during the initial planning stage; contact us for further help and to access any support tools not yet published.
+Public Impact helps districts/CMOs and schools during the initial planning stage; contact us for further help and to access any support tools not yet published.